epsilonrt/gxPL/doc/doc03-hub-install.md

 ## Installation

-Two executables are supplied -- gxpl-hub and xPL_Hub_static.
+Two executables are supplied -- gxpl-hub and gxPLHub_static.
 On most systems, the gxpl-hub executable is all you need.
 However, if you get errors running the gxpl-hub (errors about linkage, libraries, etc), it may be the that gxpl-hub is not compatible with your system.
-In that case, use the xPL_Hub_static executable (and just rename it to gxpl-hub).
+In that case, use the gxPLHub_static executable (and just rename it to gxpl-hub).
 This a larger executable and will consume a little bit more of RAM, but has no dependencies on your system.